jondkelley/eco_aprs_weather/README.md

 ### About

+* ⚡️ Lightning fast to setup, requires zero config out of the box [in many cases]
+* 🐍 Installable via pip
+* 🤝 Python 3.10 compatibility

 Hi I'm N5IPT, or Jon.

 The `eco_aprs_weather` software is a bridge to allow for the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) so that it can output APRS weather onto terrestrial telemetry for amateur radio.
 It does this via generating `wxnow.txt`.